tryshopr/shopr/README.md

 ## Differences from Shoppe

-+ Devise is now used for authentication
+- Devise is now used for authentication
-+ Tested with RSpec
+- Tested with RSpec
-+ Product & Product Category translations have been removed
+- Product & Product Category translations have been removed

 ## Contribution

-If you'd like to help with this project, please get in touch with me.
-The best place is on Twitter ([@deanpcmad](https://twitter.com/deanpcmad)) or by e-mail to dean@deanpcmad.com.
+If you'd like to help with this project, please get in touch with me here on github.
+You are welcome with new PRs.

 ## License